laravel/docs/validation.md

 #### Complex Conditional Validation

-Sometimes you may wish to require a given field only if another field has a greater value than 100.
-Or you may need two fields to have a given value only when another field is present.
+Sometimes you may wish to add validation rules based on more complex conditional logic.
+For example, you may wish to require a given field only if another field has a greater value than 100.
+Or, you may need two fields to have a given value only when another field is present.
 Adding these validation rules doesn't have to be a pain.
 First, create a `Validator` instance with your _static rules_ that never change:

 	$v = Validator::make($data, [
 		'email' => 'required|email',